 STATEMENT 1: Actual sorority members will never see your sorority packet.
 Your folder and sorority packet are only used by the alumnae writing your letters of recommendation.

 This one, for the most part, is FALSE.
-While it is true that sorority packets are first used by alumnae in order to give a well-rounded recommendation, many alumnae will then forward the printed contents of your rec packet—your resume, three photographs, and transcript—on to the VP Membership of their sorority's chapter on your college campus.
+While it is true that sorority packets are first used by alumnae in order to give a well-rounded recommendation, many alumnae will then forward the printed contents of your rec packet—your resume, three photographs, and academic information—on to the VP Membership of their sorority's chapter on your college campus.
 We recommend providing alumnae with a printed and digital copy of your social resume and other materials to ensure that it is seen by chapter members.
 If you would like for the alumnae to send your ENTIRE packet to the chapter, including your personalized folder, it is your responsibility to provide a pre-addressed stamped envelope that is sized to fit the contents of your packet.
 It doesn't hurt to note this request in your cover letter, either.

 Again, this one is FALSE.
 While some sororities accept digital/electronic recommendations, others prefer to only receive this information via snail mail.
 Here's how the Recruitment Registration Chair of the Mid-Cities Alumnae Panhellenic Organization put it: "First of all, your organized thoughts are used by the alumnae to put the best and most complete info into their digital submission.
 Secondly, some chapters accept the paper documents mailed from the alumnae, in addition, to supplement the digital info.
-And third, it is really more professional and courteous to present an alumna with complete printed resume/transcript/photos as well as a nice cover letter when you ask them if they can help you with a recommendation."
+And third, it is really more professional and courteous to present an alumna with complete printed resume/academic information/photos as well as a nice cover letter when you ask them if they can help you with a recommendation."

 Read more from our Alumnae Panhellenic interview here.